-This little island is big on family fun.
-Let the kids channel their inner Charlie at Panny's Phillip Island Chocolate Factory and burn off the sugar rush among the mazes, mini-golf and mysterious caves at A Maze'N Things.
-For a virtual expedition to the Southern Ocean, take the family on an interactive Antarctic Journey at the Nobbies Centre: big deep-sea adventures without all the extra packing.
+This little island's big on family fun.
+Let the kids loose at Panny's Phillip Island Chocolate Factory and burn off the sweets among the mazes, mini-golf and tunnels at A Maze'N Things.
+For a virtual trip to the Southern Ocean, take the family on an Antarctic Journey at the Nobbies Centre: big deep-sea adventures without the extra jumpers.

 Reason 7: Holiday catch ups